GabGlt/computer_vision_project/README.md

 # Final Project for Computer Vision Course

-This repository contains the code for a computer vision project on **classifying poultry feces images to support early disease detection in poultry farming** using:
+This repository contains the code for a computer vision project on **detecting and classifying poultry feces images to support early disease detection in poultry farming** using:

 - **Support Vector Machine (SVM)** as the classification model
 - **Image processing and texture-based feature extraction**